Tillie Anderson

 Tillie Anderson (April 23, 1875 – April 29, 1965) was a road and track cyclist.
-Tillie, a Swedish immigrant and, from all accounts, an extremely strong-willed individual, outpaced the best of the best on the wheel, with times that are still impressive today.
-Born in Skåne, Sweden in 1875, Tillie emigrated to Chicago in 1891 at the age of 16.
+Born in Skåne, Sweden in 1875, Anderson emigrated to Chicago in 1891 at the age of 16.
 At 18, she had saved enough money working as a seamstress to buy her first bicycle.
 During the summer of 1895, she took part in the race over the Elgin-Aurora (Ill.) century course and broke the century record.
 She later traveled around the country taking part in six-day bicycle races for women, which involved racing at top speed two hours each evening for six consecutive days.
-Tillie was 20 years old when the League of American Wheelmen recognized her as the best woman cyclist in the world.
-In June 2000 – 105 years later - Tillie was posthumously inducted into the United States Bicycling Hall of Fame, an undisputed champion and a true pioneer in women's athletics.
+Anderson was 20 years old when the League of American Wheelmen recognized her as the best woman cyclist in the world.
+In 2000, Anderson was posthumously inducted into the United States Bicycling Hall of Fame.